nbe95/arduino-debouncer/README.md

 debounce anything you like!
 A value will be considered as debounced if it did not change during the set threshold time.

-- `Debouncer<T>` (constructor): Create a Debouncer object.
+- `Debouncer<T>` (constructor): Create a Debouncer object for use with a signal of a specific type `T`.
 If a threshold is provided as argument, it will be immediately applied.
-- `set/getThreshold`: Explicitly sets or gets the desired threshold time to mark a value as stable/debounced.
+- `set/getThreshold`: Explicitly sets or gets the desired threshold time after which a value will become stable/debounced.
 - `isReady`: Returns true if a stable value has been recorded at least once since start-up or reset.
-- `getDebounced`: The most important function: Returns the latest value considered as stable.
+- `getDebounced`: *The most important function*: Returns the latest value considered as stable.
-- `getRaw`: Returns the latest value which has been read by `debounce()`.
+- `getRaw`: Returns the *bare* value which has been read latest by `debounce()`.
-- `hasChanged`: Returns true *once* if the debounced state has changed since the last call of this function.
+- `hasChanged`: Returns true **once** if the debounced state has changed since the last call of this function.
 (Tip: Store the result in a variable if needed more than once on a particular signal!)
 - `debounce`: The debounce routine which does all the work.
-Must be called with the actual input value once in each `loop()` cycle.
+Must be called with the actual input value *once in each `loop()` cycle*.
 - `reset`: Resets all internal states and sets the signal as stale.

 ### Specialized form for buttons or boolean sensors (`DebouncedSwitch`)